ScalarDB Analytics CLI Command Reference

 Please replace:

-• <data-source-name> with the name of the data source you want to delete
+Please replace <data-source-uuid> with the UUID of the data source you want to delete.

-To delete a data source and all its contents:
+To delete a data source and all its contents (namespaces, tables, and columns):

 scalardb-analytics-cli data-source delete --catalog <catalog-name> --data-source <data-source-name> --cascade